chevEldrid/mtgsite/_posts/2020/2020-05-28-Zirda_combo.md

 	data-placement="top"
 	data-content="<img src='https://img.scryfall.com/cards/normal/front/d/a/da0d5436-b881-45ac-b8ec-248d88714021.jpg?1563898291' width=100% height=100%>">
 	Gauntlets of Light
 </a>.
-Now, as much as the Hexdrinkers appreciates big butts, we only care about the second clause: the untap ability for two and a white.
+Now, as much as the Chexdrinkers appreciate big butts, we only care about the second clause: the untap ability for two and a white.
 Three mana is a bit much to pay to untap though, luckily Zirda gives us a discount so we only need to pay one white mana to untap!
 But there are still a lot of unanswered questions...
 <br />
 <br />
 {% include pics.html